TL;DR: I made an app so we can use mini thermal printers from Walmart on our PCs! And learned a lot about reverse engineering along the way.

 - These thermal printers feature a few ESC/POS commands (a standard shared by many commercial thermal printers) but that’s it!

-- Images or text, all are turned into bitmap graphics for printing: each line of the resulting image is then turned into printing instructions for the printer, possibly with some form of shorthand compression
+- Images or text, everything is turned into bitmap graphics for printing.
+Each line of the resulting bitmap is then turned into printing instructions, possibly with some form of shorthand compression

 - Some thermal printers have a data integrity checking system required for printing, but not this one – or at least I was able to sidestep it!